marcob/Singularity/Docs/getting-started/basic-examples.md

 }
 ```

 This will pull down the Docker image from the Docker registry and start the container.
 The ports will be bound to the Mesos slave host, so the service will be available again at [http://localhost:8080/](http://localhost:8080/).
+The command to run is already set in the docker image, so in this case it is not set in the deploy.
+Any command set in the deploy json will override the command for the docekr container (i.e CMD in Dockerfile)

 ## Docker Service with Bridge Networking and Dynamically Allocated Ports